 Also known as ethyl alcohol or grain alcohol, this flammable, colorless liquid is made by the fermentation of sugars in certain plants.
-In the United States, the vast majority of ethanol produced – almost 16 billion gallons in 2017 – is made from corn.
+In the United States, the vast majority of ethanol produced — more than 16 billion gallons in 2018 – is made from corn.
 In Brazil, sugarcane is the abundant, renewable feedstock of choice.

-Most of the gasoline we buy every day already contains ethanol – up to 10 percent.
+Most of the gasoline we buy every day already contains ethanol — up to 10 percent (E10).
 Adding ethanol to gasoline increases octane, which boosts engine power and performance.

 Ethanol can be made from a variety of plants, including switchgrass, corn stalks and leaves (called corn stover) and some varieties of cactus.
 The ethanol derived from these sources is called cellulosic ethanol.
 Ethanol can also be processed from our abundant new supplies of natural gas.